AnthonyCalo/Spotify_Python/README.md

 # Spotify_Python

-This program is simple.
-It gets a token from Spotify API
+This program gets a token from Spotify API

 Then uses the token to create requests